-Interests will be rebated to Clearing Participants on the cash margin deposits at the prevailing bank saving deposit rate.
-In determining the prevailing bank savings deposit rate for HK dollar cash margin deposit, reference will be made to the Capital Preservation Fund rate as from time to time published by the Mandatory Provident Fund Schemes Authority, which is equivalent to the simple average deposit saving rates for deposit amount HKD 120,000 of three notes-issuing banks in Hong Kong.
-Similar basis is applied to other eligible currencies.
-However, Participants will be charged with negative interest if the bank saving deposit rate is negative.
-The interest will be calculated daily and rebated on the first business day of the next month.
+Note: In determining the prevailing bank savings rate, reference will be made to the Capital Preservation Fund rate as from time to time published by the Mandatory Provident Fund Schemes Authority, which is equivalent to the simple average deposit saving rates for deposit amount HKD 120,000 of three notes-issuing banks in Hong Kong.
+Similar basis is applied to other approved currencies.

 How do participants deposit or withdraw cash in approved currency other than settlement currency with the Clearing Houses?

 Any Participant wishing to deposit or withdraw cash collateral in approved currency other than settlement currency shall notify the Clearing House in writing or by other means acceptable to Clearing House by 11:00 a.m. on any bank business day.
 Only after the receipt of the relevant currencies has been confirmed by its settlement banks would Clearing House accept the relevant currencies as cover for the margin requirements.